 MODERN SLAVERY ACT TRANSPARENCY STATEMENT

-INTRODUCTIONFundamental Media Limited (“Fundamental”, “us”, “we”, “our”) is a leading specialist in media consultancy and advisory services working with the financial industry providing media intelligence, planning and buying.
+INTRODUCTIONFundamental Media Limited (“Fundamental””us”, “we”, “our”) is a leading specialist in media consultancy and advisory services working with the financial industry providing media intelligence, planning and buying.
 This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 (“the Act”) and sets out the steps we have taken to understand and mitigate the potential human trafficking and slavery risks related to our business.
-We are committed to conducting business ethically and responsibly and accordingly do not tolerate any form of human trafficking or slavery in any part of our business, including, by way of example, through any form of forced work (through mental or physical threat or abuse), any restriction of freedom placed on a worker by an employer or any activity where a worker is treated as a commodity or is bought or sold as property or any form of child labour.
+We are committed to conducting business ethically and responsibly and accordingly do not tolerate any form of human trafficking or slavery in any part of our business or supply chain, including, by way of example, through any form of forced work (through mental or physical threat or abuse), any restriction of freedom placed on a worker by an employer, any activity where a worker is treated as a commodity or is bought or sold as property or any form of child labour.